Aghorix88/OpenSOC-Lab/README.md

 - Security Automation

 ---
+# 🎯 Project Philosophy

+OpenSOC-Lab is not intended to be just another Wazuh installation guide.

+The project is being developed as a production-inspired Blue Team laboratory where every deployed component is actively used to simulate attacks, generate telemetry, engineer detections, investigate security events, perform threat hunting, and document incident response activities.

+Each phase of development emphasizes understanding the technology, validating detections, and continuously improving defensive capabilities rather than simply deploying infrastructure.
 # 🌟 Vision

 Bridge the gap between academic learning and real-world SOC operations by building a fully documented, enterprise-inspired Blue Team laboratory.